BUCK-LCO-NCI/DivProt/README.md

 DivProt works by iteratively aligning sequences, storing the scores (bitscore, e-value, or alignment score for amino acids, and alignment score for secondary structure) in a matrix, and producing figures (heatmap, phylogenetic trees, and networks) to help visualise evolutionary relationships.

 For the amino acid method, DivProt uses PSI-BLAST to pull conserved amino acid domains between the input sequences.
-For secondary structure, DivProt utilizes Porter5 [https://github.com/mircare/Porter5] to predict structure (using either HHBLITS or both PSI-BLAST and HHBLITS) and custom aligns with a 3-tierd alignemnt strategy that utilises a scoring matrix based on structure grouping, a log-odd probability matrix, and predicted structure probablilty.
+For secondary structure, DivProt utilizes Porter5 [https://github.com/mircare/Porter5] to predict structure (using either HHBLITS or both PSI-BLAST and HHBLITS) and custom aligns with a 3-tierd alignment strategy that utilises a scoring matrix based on structure grouping, a log-odd probability matrix, and predicted structure probabilty.
 Amino acid weighting from running your dataset through the PSI-BLAST method can influence your secondary structure scoring (or vise-versa) according to input specifications.

 <img src="Matrix_align_method_fig.png" alt="Figure 1" width="600"/>

 This is compiled to work on the NIH's Biowulf cluster, and will need adjusting to run locally.
-When running on biowulf, call an interactive session to avoid any jobs being killed if they take up too much memory + set up a custom enviornment to run python modules not automatically availible (instruction on this are at the top of the pre_pre_proc file).
+When running on biowulf, call an interactive session to avoid any jobs being killed if they take up too much memory + set up a custom environment to run python modules not automatically available (instruction on this are at the top of the pre_pre_proc file).

 Anywhere below where you see .ssX, I am referring to the Porter5 output files .ss3 or .ss8. .ssX denotes that you should specify which one you are working with.